Yaman-dot/Vehicle-Detection-Pipeline/README.md

 ## Data Setup

-For datasets with the same as the dataset I used, you can run the conversion script
+For datasets with the same format as the dataset I used, you can run the conversion script

 ```python
 create_yolo_files()